 (20) Cumulative Volume Index (CVI)

-CVI is a momentum indicator that shows whether net capital flows are moving in or out of the market.
-It accounts for advances/declines in the broader market.
+CVI is a momentum indicator that reveals whether net capital flows are moving into or out of the market.
+It considers advances and declines across the broader market.

-• Confirms price trends and shows trend divergences
+• Confirms price trends and identifies trend divergences

-• It may lag at key market turning points
+• May lag at key market turning points

 (21) Cumulative Volume Delta (CVD)

-CVD shows the cumulative volume changes for a specific period based on buy/sell aggressors.
+CVD tracks cumulative volume changes over a specific period, based on buy and sell aggressors.

 (22) Visible Profile Volume Range (VPVR)

-VPVR creates a histogram on the chart that shows the total volume traded at each price level.
-This can help traders to recognize the price levels with the largest historical significance.
+VPVR creates a histogram on the chart that displays total volume traded at each price level, helping traders identify price levels of significant historical importance.

 Volume-Based Indicators